googleinterns/ocsp-response-linter/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/googleinterns/ocsp-response-linter)](https://goreportcard.com/report/github.com/googleinterns/ocsp-response-linter)

-OCSP Response Linter is a command line tool for fetching as well as linting and verifying OCSP responses.
+OCSP Response Linter is a command line tool for fetching, linting, and verifying OCSP responses.

 **This is not an officially supported Google product.**

 ## Lints and Verifications Sources

+We distinguish between lints and verifications as follows:
+- A lint is a requirement that can be checked using only the OCSP response (e.g. ensuring that the producedAt date field of a response is no more than four days in the past)
+- A verification is a requirement that necessitates querying an outside service and may run while in the process of fetching the OCSP Response (e.g. checking that an OCSP response is delivered in 10 seconds after sending the request)

-The lints and verifications implemented come primarily from [Apple's OCSP Lints and Test Cases](bug1588001.bmoattachments.org/attachment.cgi?id=9160540) and IETF standards set out in [RFC 6960](tools.ietf.org/html/rfc6960)
+The lints and verifications implemented come primarily from [Apple's OCSP Lints and Test Cases](bug1588001.bmoattachments.org/attachment.cgi?id=9160540) and IETF standards set out in [RFC 6960](tools.ietf.org/html/rfc6960).

 ## Usage